 What You Need to Pass TSA Checkpoints

 Regular travelers know that getting through the Transportation Security Administration checkpoint requires an accepted government-issued photo ID and a valid boarding pass.
-Currently, the TSA accepts 14 different photo ID types for passing through the checkpoint, including drivers licenses, passports, trusted traveler cards, and permanent resident cards—but temporary driver's permits are not accepted.
+The TSA accepts 14 different photo ID types for passing through the checkpoint, including drivers licenses, passports, trusted traveler cards, and permanent resident cards—but temporary driver's permits are not accepted.

 If you lose your photo ID or it gets stolen while you're traveling, travelers may still be able to pass through the TSA checkpoint by filling out an identification form and providing additional personal information to be cleared to fly.